-I’ve just finished facilitating a Purpose Storytelling course with a team of 12 people working in the Aged Care sector.
-The outcome of the course was for each person to deliver a 2-minute talk that brings the company purpose to life in a way that’s personally meaningful.
+I’ve just finished facilitating a Talk on Purpose course with a team of 12 people working in the Aged Care sector.
+The outcome of the course was for each person to deliver a 3-minute TED-like talk that brings the company purpose to life in a way that’s personally meaningful.
 Each participant is now filming their talk on their own digital device before submitting it for screening at the company’s annual conference later this month.

 Yesterday, after three weeks, six lessons and countless hours of their individual time in writing and rehearsing, we held our own private virtual graduation.
 I was so proud of each person as they faced up to the screen to share their story.
 I could feel their nervousness as they delivered their opening line and their pure relief as they delivered their last line.